Terms

 // using top-level variables

-let _ = bool // using an imported top-level name
+let _ = and; // using an imported top-level name

 Unit